stephenslab/fastTopics/README.md

 [![CircleCI build status](https://circleci.com/gh/stephenslab/fastTopics.svg?style=svg)](https://circleci.com/gh/stephenslab/fastTopics)
 [![codecov](https://codecov.io/gh/stephenslab/fastTopics/branch/master/graph/badge.svg)](https://codecov.io/gh/stephenslab/fastTopics)

-fastTopics is an R package implementing fast optimization algorithms for fitting topic models and (Poisson) non-negative matrix factorizations to count data.
-The methods exploit the
-[close relationship][vignette-close-relationship] between topic modeling and Poisson non-negative matrix factorization.
+fastTopics is an R package implementing fast, scalable optimization algorithms for fitting topic models ("grade of membership" models) and non-negative matrix factorizations to count data.
+The methods exploit the [special relationship][vignette-close-relationship] between the multinomial topic model (also "probabilistic latent semantic indexing") and Poisson non-negative matrix factorization.
+The package provides tools to compare, annotate and visualize model fits, including functions to efficiently create "structure plots" and identify key features in topics.
+The fastTopics package is a successor to the [CountClust package][countclust].

 If you find a bug, or you have a question or feedback on this software, please post an [issue][issues].